Though many of us will consider that the existence of OFW heroes is already a cliche, we’ll never get fed up with this noble label.

 Below him, a fellow Filipino seafarer lay motionless.
 Not far away, a dockworker who had been helping to unload the chips also lay sprawled out.

 Sumook ran for the seafarer first.
 “I felt for the pulse, there was none.”

 Sumook was working aboard the Saga Tucano, a vessel belonging to Saga Forest Carriers — the same international shipping company he’s been employed by for more than a decade — when the Swedish Carnegie Foundation finally tracked him down and handed him an award for his bravery.

 Singapore: Dennis Davide, Roy Allan Calibuso, Crispin Orino III, Diana Bregente, Engineers / Sales Manager

-Bregente alerted authorities for rescue while protecting the Korean from the intense heat with her umbrella.
+Bregente alerted authorities for rescue while protecting the Koreans from the intense heat with her umbrella.

-The four were commended by Lieutenant Colonel Alan Chow, commander of 1st Singapore Civil Defense Force division for their heroic act.
+The four were commanded by Lieutenant Colonel Alan Chow, commander of 1st Singapore Civil Defense Force division for their heroic act.

 United States: Allen Belaguas, Caregiver

 Allen Belaguas, a 21-year-old Filipino caregiver in the US, died a hero on February 15, 2014, at a facility in Rainbow Hospice in Chicago, IL.
 The medical examiner’s office in Cook County shared the news after Belaguas fell into a coma and remained in very critical condition for almost two months.
 On December 26, 2013, he went through surgery at Loyola University Medical Center in Maywood.